slothtier/quantify/README.md

 ---

-This project is licensed under [cc by 4.0](http://creativecommons.org/licenses/by/4.0/)
+This project is licensed under [MIT](https://github.com/slothtier/quantify/blob/master/LICENCE.md).

 QUANTIFY is built on top of the [Web API](https://developer.spotify.com/web-api/) but is not affiliated in any way with Spotify.
 The API as well as all Spotify related content © [Spotify AB](https://www.spotify.com/).